HAVEX/ross-vis-pre/README.md

 Installing the software requires setting up the server and configuring the UI.
 The server requires a server-side JavaScript environment which is commonly available in Linux systems.
 For other OS, please download and install ([NodeJS](https://nodejs.org/en/)).

-Use the following command to install all the dependencies:
+To install all the dependencies, go to the project folder and enter the follwing command:
 ```
 npm install
 ```